 Select a project, a project folder, or a file in the Solution Explorer.

 In the editor, set the caret at a function or class.

-If you are starting your search from the editor, you can also press Ctrl+Shift+G and then select Referenced Code in the Navigate To menu.
+In the main menu, choose or press Ctrl+Shift+G and then select Referenced Code in the Navigate To menu.